SharePoint/sp-dev-docs/docs/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins.md

 ## Redirect URIs and a sample redirect page

 The redirect URI that is used by add-ins that request permission on the fly is the URI that SharePoint redirects the browser to after consent is granted (with the authorization code included as a query parameter).
-Step 2 of the flow description in Table 1 gives an example where the URI is hardcoded in a call to **GetAuthorizationUrl** method.
+[Step 2 of the OAuth flow](#FlowStep2) gives an example where the URI is hardcoded in a call to **GetAuthorizationUrl** method.
 Alternatively, an ASP.NET add-in can also store the redirect URI in the web.config file as shown in this example:

 ```XML
     <configuration>